 RSIZ has developed a Rural Tech Project program that aims to achieve three key goals.
-First, this program will boost student participation and representation by ensuring capstone students will accurately reflect enrollment from all three school district partners, including gender, ethnicity, and socioeconomic status.
-Second, it aims to secure more student outcomes and opportunities, ensuring 100% of capstone alumni are enrolled in postsecondary education, employed in a high-wage occupation, or enlisted in the military.
-RSIZ will work to help these students earn an industry-based certification and participate in at least two work-based learning activities related to technology applications within their career academy field of study.
-Third, it hopes to improve the facilitation and engagement from educators to ensure student engagement and successful completion of the capstone courses and activities.
+First, this program will boost student participation and representation by ensuring capstone students will accurately reflect enrollment from the three school district partners, including gender, ethnicity, and socioeconomic status.
+Second, it aims to secure more student outcomes and opportunities, with the hope that Capstone participants express interest in technology by enrolling in a technology-related postsecondary program, building technology products to solve community problems, and entering the workforce in a technology-related occupation.
+Third, it hopes to continue the program as a Capstone experience for RSIZ academy students after the Rural Tech Project funds are exhausted.

 The RSIZ LIFT Tech Startup Incubator has launched with the implementation of Phase 2.
 Students are developing technology-enabled solutions to address challenges in their community, with the end goal of pitching solutions to a judging panel at the year’s end.
-The program has selected 25 students, with five from each RSIZ Career Academy.
-Students are enrolling in CTE courses and meeting daily with course facilitators, including professors from the program’s partner, Del Mar College.
+The program has selected 11 students, with two of the five RSIZ Career Academies represented.
+Students from all three RSIZ school district partners are represented.
+Students will earn competency-based badges through IBM SkillsBuild in Emerging Technology and Professional Skills in a Digital World, while learning entrepreneurship principles delivered by their Academy instructors.
 From August to April, each Academy Team will develop a technology-enabled solution to help solve a community-wide challenge faced by its academy’s industry.
-These student teams are being coached and mentored by technology advisors, who will help students understand how their capstone project applies to real careers and workplace settings.

 How to get in touch:

 Premont in the news:

 - Premont ISD named national finalist for Rural Tech Project

 - Entrepreneurship for rural youth and communities